Norwegians are saving... but not enough

 It is very clear to the financial institutions we talk to that automation is needed to reach the saving potential in the private market.
 The companies only have a limited amount of human advisors available and of course they prioritize their efforts towards the customers with the highest value.
 That leaves a large amount of their portfolio unattended.
 This is where digital advisory makes a huge difference.
 Not as a competitor to the human advisor, but as a contribution to serve more customers.
 Digital advisory solutions scales indefinitely with limited cost increase.
 It is a very good investment case, and also a great way to ensure that all of your customers get access to proper saving advice.

 We can help!

-Quantfolio builds solutions for financial institutions that struggle to fulfill their saving plan potential.
+Quantfolio builds solutions for financial institutions that struggle to fulfil their saving plan potential.
 We offer products from simple calculators and portfolio analysis tools, to end-to-end robo advisory solutions.